-The Department of Fair Employment and Housing (DFEH) is responsible for enforcing state laws that make it illegal to discriminate against a job applicant or employee because of the categories listed in the box “Who is Protected?”
+The Civil Rights Department (CRD) is responsible for enforcing state laws that make it illegal to discriminate against a job applicant or employee because of a protected characteristic (see “What is Protected” below).

 These state laws barring discrimination apply to all business practices, including the following:

 - Hiring, transferring, promoting, terminating, or separating employees

 - Participation in a training or apprenticeship program, employee organization or union

 The Fair Employment and Housing Act (FEHA) applies to public and private employers, labor organizations and employment agencies.

 It is illegal for employers of 5 or more employees to discriminate against job applicants and employees because of a protected category, or retaliate against them because they have asserted their rights under the law.

 The FEHA prohibits harassment based on a protected category against an employee, an applicant, an unpaid intern or volunteer, or a contractor.
 Harassment is prohibited in all workplaces, even those with fewer than five employees.